snori74/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 Some will accept Paypal, or Bitcoin - but typically those who don't have a credit card don't have these either.

-Note that many will also require you to be over 18, and this is true also of some of the options blow.
+Note that many will also require you to be over 18 (but not all), and this is true also of some of the options blow.

 WARNING: If you go searching too deeply for options in this area, you're very likely to come across a range scammy, fake or fraudulent sites.
 While we've tried to eliminate these from the links below, please do be careful!
 It should go without saying that none of these are "affiliate" links, and we get no kick-backs from any of them :-)